-- Natural substrate refers to any naturally occurring immersed or submersed solid surface, such as a rock or tree, upon which an organism lives.
-(See also "Substrate") - Nekton are the consumers in the aquatic environment and consist of large, free-swimming organisms that are capable of sustained, directed mobility. - Nephelometric turbidity unit (NTU) is the measurement for reporting turbidity that is based on use of a standard suspension of formazin.
-Turbidity measured in NTU uses nephelometric methods that depend on passing specific light of a specific wavelength through the sample. - North American Datum of 1927 (NAD 27) is the horizontal control datum for the United States that was defined by a location and azimuth on the Clarke spheroid of 1866. - North American Datum of 1983 (NAD 83) is the horizontal control datum for the United States, Canada, Mexico, and Central America that is based on the adjustment of 250,000 points including 600 satellite Doppler stations that constrain the system to a geocentric origin.
-NAD 83 has been officially adopted as the legal horizontal datum for the United States by the Federal government. - North American Vertical Datum of 1988 (NAVD 88) is a fixed reference adopted as the official civilian vertical datum for elevations determined by Federal surveying and mapping activities in the United States.
-This datum was established in 1991 by minimum-constraint adjustment of the Canadian, Mexican, and United States first-order terrestrial leveling networks. - Open or screened interval is the length of unscreened opening or of well screen through which water enters a well, in feet below land surface. - Organic carbon (OC) is a measure of organic matter present in aqueous solution, suspension, or bottom sediment.
-May be reported as dissolved organic carbon (DOC), particulate organic carbon (POC), or total organic carbon (TOC). - Organic mass or volatile mass of a living substance is the difference between the dry mass and ash mass and represents the actual mass of the living matter.
+Natural substrate refers to any naturally occurring immersed or submersed solid surface, such as a rock or tree, upon which an organism lives.
+(See also "Substrate")

+Nekton are the consumers in the aquatic environment and consist of large, free-swimming organisms that are capable of sustained, directed mobility.

+Nonfilterable refers to the portion of the total residue retained by a filter.

+North American Datum of 1927 (NAD 27) is the horizontal control datum for the United States that was defined by a location and azimuth on the Clarke spheroid of 1866.

+North American Datum of 1983 (NAD 83) is the horizontal control datum for the United States, Canada, Mexico, and Central America that is based on the adjustment of 250,000 points including 600 satellite Doppler stations that constrain the system to a geocentric origin.
+NAD 83 has been officially adopted as the legal horizontal datum for the United States by the Federal government.

+North American Vertical Datum of 1988 (NAVD 88) is a fixed reference adopted as the official civilian vertical datum for elevations determined by Federal surveying and mapping activities in the United States.
+This datum was established in 1991 by minimum-constraint adjustment of the Canadian, Mexican, and United States first-order terrestrial leveling networks.

+Open or screened interval is the length of unscreened opening or of well screen through which water enters a well, in feet below land surface.

+Organic carbon (OC) is a measure of organic matter present in aqueous solution, suspension, or bottom sediment.
+May be reported as dissolved organic carbon (DOC), particulate organic carbon (POC), or total organic carbon (TOC).

+- Organic mass or volatile mass of a living substance is the difference between the dry mass and ash mass and represents the actual mass of the living matter.
 Organic mass is expressed in the same units as for ash mass and dry mass.
-(See also "Ash mass," "Biomass," and "Dry mass")

-- Organism count/area refers to the number of organisms collected and enumerated in a sample and adjusted to the number per area habitat, usually square meter (m2), acre, or hectare.
-Periphyton, benthic organisms, and macrophytes are expressed in these terms. - Organism count/volume refers to the number of organisms collected and enumerated in a sample and adjusted to the number per sample volume, usually milliliter (mL) or liter (L).
-Numbers of planktonic organisms can be expressed in these terms. - Organochlorine compounds are any chemicals that contain carbon and chlorine.
-Organochlorine compounds that are important in investigations of water, sediment, and biological quality include certain pesticides and industrial compounds. - Parameter code is a 5-digit number used in the USGS computerized data system, National Water Information System (NWIS), to uniquely identify a specific constituent or property. - Partial-record station is a site where discrete measurements of one or more hydrologic parameters are obtained over a period of time without continuous data being recorded or computed.
+(See also "Ash mass," "Biomass," and "Dry mass") - Organism count/area refers to the number of organisms collected and enumerated in a sample and adjusted to the number per area habitat, usually square meter (m), acre, or hectare.
+Periphyton, benthic organisms, and macrophytes are expressed in these terms. - Organism count/volume refers to the number of organisms collected and enumerated in a sample and adjusted to the number per sample volume, usually milliliter (mL) or liter

+(L).
+Numbers of planktonic organisms can be expressed in these terms.

+Organochlorine compounds are any chemicals that contain carbon and chlorine.
+Organochlorine compounds that are important in investigations of water, sediment, and biological quality include certain pesticides and industrial compounds.

+Parameter code is a 5-digit number used in the USGS computerized data system, National Water Information System (NWIS), to uniquely identify a specific constituent or property.

+- Partial-record station is a site where discrete measurements of one or more hydrologic parameters are obtained over a period of time without continuous data being recorded or computed.
 A common example is a crest-stage gage partial-record station at which only peak stages and flows are recorded. - Particle size is the diameter, in millimeters (mm), of a particle determined by sieve or sedimentation methods.
 The sedimentation method uses the principle of Stokes Law to calculate sediment particle sizes.
 Sedimentation methods (pipet, bottom-withdrawal tube, visual-accumulation tube, sedigraph) determine fall diameter of particles in either distilled water (chemically dispersed) or in native water (the river water at the time and point of sampling). - Particle-size classification, as used in this report, agrees with the recommendation made by the American Geophysical Union Subcommittee on Sediment Terminology.
 The classification is as follows: